Our Impact in 2021

 Medical Equipment Loans Program

-We provided delivery and custom fitting of medical equipment like electronic wheelchairs and hoyer lifts that help individuals adapt incrementally to their ALS progression, maintain their independence and remain an integral part of their community.
+We provided delivery and custom fitting of medical equipment like electric wheelchairs and Hoyer lifts that help individuals adapt incrementally to their ALS progression, maintain their independence and remain an integral part of their community.

 ALS Research Investments